 2. The Victoria Falls where the pool is located has the width of 1708m and length of around 108m.
 The falls discharge more than 250 million liters of water every minute.
 Causing the deafening sound and the misty view of the falls which can also be seen in 15-20 km away.

-3. Th Victoria Falls also known as The Smoke that Thunders is on the list of seven natural wonders of the world together with the majestic Mt.
+3. The Victoria Falls known as The Smoke that Thunders is on the list of seven natural wonders of the world together with the majestic Mt.
 Everest in Nepal, Grand Canyon in Arizona and etc. The falls was also declared a UNESCO world heritage site way back in 1989.
 Because of its breathtaking view from any angle, one of a kind geological features and one of the greatest falling water on earth.

 4. So even though the some of the area is safe.
 A number of slipping incidents happened near the pool is reported making it more dangerous considering its a very risky place to visit.
 In relation to this, a report of Zimbabwean tourist guide dies in the falls trying to rescue a slipped tourist.
 As per updated report the finding confirmed that the incident didn’t happen in the Devils Pool but just near Victoria falls area.